FelixAugenstein/ibm-cloud-watson-intro/README.md

-# IBM Cloud & AI Intro
+# IBM Cloud & Watson Intro

 Welcome dear workshop participants, here you will find all documents, tutorials and other helpful resources you need to get started with IBM Watson: